Dr Loreto Aliaga Salas

 - RICELT: Network of Chilean Researchers in ELT

 I teach modules on the the MA TESOL Studies covering the following areas:

 - Analysing language learning

 - Analyising language teaching

-I am a personal tutor, and I have also supervised postgraduate students.
+I am a personal tutor, and I supervise undergraduate and postgraduate taught students in the area of TESOL and Education.

 Research groups and institutes